tumaer/SciML/_sources/lecture/cc-2-optimization.md

 $$\nabla f({\bf{x}}) = \left[ \frac{\partial f({\bf{x}})}{\partial x_{1}}, \frac{\partial f({\bf{x}})}{\partial x_{2}}, \ldots, \frac{\partial f({\bf{x}})}{\partial x_{d}} \right]^{\top}$$

 with each gradient indicating the rate of change in one of the many potential directions.
-Then we can use the Taylor-approximation as before, and derive the gradient descent algorithm for the multivariate case
+Then we can use the Taylor-approximation as before and derive the gradient descent algorithm for the multivariate case

 $${\bf{x}} \leftarrow {\bf{x}} - \eta \nabla f({\bf{x}})$$